awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

   For RDS DB instances in replication configurations, you can associate a proxy only with the writer DB instance, not a read replica\.
 + You can't use RDS Proxy with Aurora Serverless clusters\.
 + Using RDS Proxy with Aurora clusters that are part of an Aurora global database isn't currently supported\.
-+  Your RDS Proxy must be in the same VPC as the database\.
++  Your RDS Proxy must be in the same virtual private cloud \(VPC\) as the database\.
 The proxy can't be publicly accessible, although the database can be\.
 **Note**
- For Aurora DB clusters, you can enable cross\-VPC access by creating an additional endpoint for a proxy and specifying a different VPC, subnets, and security groups with that endpoint\.
+ For Aurora DB clusters, you can turn on cross\-VPC access\.
+To do this, create an additional endpoint for a proxy and specify a different VPC, subnets, and security groups with that endpoint\.
 For more information, see [Accessing Aurora and RDS databases across VPCs](rds-proxy-endpoints.md#rds-proxy-cross-vpc)\.
 +  You can't use RDS Proxy with a VPC that has its tenancy set to `dedicated`\.
 +  If you use RDS Proxy with an RDS DB instance or Aurora DB cluster that has IAM authentication enabled, make sure that all users who connect through a proxy authenticate through user names and passwords\.
 See [Setting up AWS Identity and Access Management \(IAM\) policies](rds-proxy-setup.md#rds-proxy-iam-setup) for details about IAM support in RDS Proxy\.
 +  You can't use RDS Proxy with custom DNS\.
 +  RDS Proxy is available for the MySQL and PostgreSQL engine families\.
 +  Each proxy can be associated with a single target DB instance or cluster\.
 However, you can associate multiple proxies with the same DB instance or cluster\.

- The following RDS Proxy prerequisites and limitations apply to MySQL:
+ The following RDS Proxy limitations apply to MySQL:
-+  For RDS for MySQL, RDS Proxy supports MySQL 5\.6 and 5\.7\.
-For Aurora MySQL, RDS Proxy supports version 1 \(compatible with MySQL 5\.6\) and version 2 \(compatible with MySQL 5\.7\)\.
++ RDS Proxy doesn't support the MySQL `sha256_password` and `caching_sha2_password` authentication plugins\.
+These plugins implement SHA\-256 hashing for user account passwords\.
 +  Currently, all proxies listen on port 3306 for MySQL\.
 The proxies still connect to your database using the port that you specified in the database settings\.
-+  You can't use RDS Proxy with RDS for MySQL 8\.0\.
 +  You can't use RDS Proxy with self\-managed MySQL databases in EC2 instances\.
 +  You can't use RDS Proxy with an RDS for MySQL DB instance that has the `read_only` parameter in its DB parameter group set to `1`\.
 +  Proxies don't support MySQL compressed mode\.
 For example, they don't support the compression used by the `--compress` or `-C` options of the `mysql` command\.
 +  Some SQL statements and functions can change the connection state without causing pinning\.
 For the most current pinning behavior, see [Avoiding pinning](rds-proxy-managing.md#rds-proxy-pinning)\.

- The following RDS Proxy prerequisites and limitations apply to PostgreSQL:
+ The following RDS Proxy limitations apply to PostgreSQL:
-+  For RDS PostgreSQL, RDS Proxy supports version 10\.10 and higher minor versions, and version 11\.5 and higher minor versions\.
-For Aurora PostgreSQL, RDS Proxy supports version 10\.11 and higher minor versions, and 11\.6 and higher minor versions\.
 +  Currently, all proxies listen on port 5432 for PostgreSQL\.
 +  Query cancellation isn't supported for PostgreSQL\.
 +  The results of the PostgreSQL function [lastval](https://www.postgresql.org/docs/current/functions-sequence.html) aren't always accurate\.
 As a work\-around, use the [INSERT](https://www.postgresql.org/docs/current/sql-insert.html) statement with the `RETURNING` clause\.